 We only accept items purchased from Woollykins, including:

-If you're unsure whether your item qualifies, please contact renewool@woollykins.com.au before sending it in.
-Unfortunately, we won’t be able to return garments that don’t meet our criteria.
+If you’re unsure whether your garment will be accepted, please feel free to email us at renewool@woollykins.com.au with any questions before sending it in.
+Please note that we’re unable to return garments that don’t meet our criteria.

 Yes, please.
 We ask that all items be sent in clean.
 Since wool doesn’t need frequent washing, if your garment looks and smells fresh, there’s no need to wash it.
 However, if it’s visibly dirty, stained, or has an odour, we kindly ask that you give it a gentle hand wash before returning it.
 This helps us process it more efficiently, thank you!

-The process takes approximately two weeks.
-When we receive your parcel, we freeze it for one week as a precaution against moths—an essential step for all returned clothing.
+When we receive your parcel, we freeze it for 2 weeks as a precaution against moths—an essential step for all returned clothing.
 After that, we assess the condition of each item, locate your original order, and allocate points to your account based on the garment's condition.

 We will email you to let you know that your points have been assigned to your customer account.